mpNet: variable depth unfolded neural network for massive MIMO channel estimation

 and we have at best $\text{SNR}_\text{out} =N\text{SNR}_\text{in}$ (neglecting the discretization error), if the selected steering vector is collinear to the actual channel.
 This is a direct consequence of the Cauchy-Schwarz inequality, and is intuitively explained by the fact that from the $N$ complex dimensions of $\mathbf{x}$ corrupted by noise, only one is kept when projecting on the best steering vector, so that the effective noise variance is divided by $N$.
 The potential gain of using such a physical model can be huge, especially for massive MIMO systems in which the number of antennas $N$ is large.

 Moreover, this strategy can be generalized to estimate sparse multipath channels of the form

-by iterating the procedure \eqref{eq:estim_strat} until some predefined stopping criterion is met.
+where $P$ is the number of paths, by iterating the procedure \eqref{eq:estim_strat} until some predefined stopping criterion is met.
 This leads to greedy sparse recovery algorithms such as matching pursuit (MP) \cite{Mallat1993} or orthogonal matching pursuit (OMP) \cite{Tropp2010}.
 Since the method proposed in this paper is based on the unfolding of the matching pursuit algorithm, a high level overview of it applied to channel estimation, with dictionary $\mathbf{E}$ and input $\mathbf{x}$ is given in algorithm~\ref{alg:mp}.